enewe101/word2vec/README.md

 with the hope that they will be re-usable in creating variations on standard word2vec.
 Soon I'll provide full documentation with guidelines on customization and extension, as well as a tour of how the package is setup.
-For now, please enjoy this quickstart guide
+For now, please enjoy this quickstart guide.

 ## Quickstart